 You can also bury a peel 4” to 6” under soil for them to compost naturally.
 Bananas help roses bloom more as it releases the potassium as they decompose.

 Roses are acid-loving plants.
 Mix coffee grounds into the soil.
 It is the nitrogen that helps the roses develop strong roots.

-Sprinkle used grounds of coffee on the soil before watering or pour a liquid fertilizer / water-soluble fertilizer version on the soil.
+Sprinkle used grounds of coffee on the soil before watering or pour a liquid rose fertilizer / water-soluble fertilizer version on the soil.

 If you are feeding rose beds using coffee in a liquid fertilizer soil drench, soak 6 cups of coffee grounds in five gallons of water.